 Algorand sets itself apart from other blockchains with its unique combination of speed, security, and decentralization.
 Here are some of its key features:

-• Pure proof-of-stake: Algorand’s PPoS consensus ensure that anyone can participate in consensus by staking as less as 1 ALGO coin.
+• Pure proof-of-stake: Algorand’s PPoS consensus ensures that anyone can participate in consensus by staking as little as 1 ALGO coin.

 • Algorithmically Synchronized Randomness: ASR is a technology used in Algorand to ensure that the validator for each new block is selected at random.

-• Permissionless: Algorand is a permissionless blockchain which anyone can use and anyone can build decentralized applications on.
+• Permissionless: Algorand is a permissionless blockchain that anyone can use and anyone can build decentralized applications on.

 ALGO’s Audit Report